Trematon Castle: Description

-Trematon Castle, like Restormel Castle, has a stone keep raised on an earlier motte.
+Trematon Castle, like Restormel Castle, has a stone shell keep raised on an earlier motte.
 Although in ruins, much of the Norman walls remain standing, so that the original form of the Castle and keep are clear.
 The keep is oval and has walls 10 feet thick and 30 feet high.
 The internal diameter is approximately 21 metres.
 A rectangular gatehouse, built in 1270, has two floors and a portcullis.
 Both are in good condition.

 The military historian Sir Charles Oman said of the castle's situation "Trematon is high aloft, on one of the summits of the rather chaotic group of hill-tops which lie behind Saltash and its daring modern bridge."

 Within the castle courtyard stands a Georgian house built in about 1808.
 This has four reception rooms and six main bedrooms, as well as servants' quarters.
 Part of the original castle wall was demolished to give this house a view into the surrounding countryside.

 History

 The site of Trematon Castle predates the Norman Conquest.
-James McKenzie writes that an earthwork fortress on the site belonged to the Saxon earls of Cornwall, while historian William Woolwater calls it an "ancient palace of the Cornish Kings", built before 959.
+James McKenzie writes that an earthwork fortress on the site belonged to the earls of Cornwall, while historian William Woolwater calls it an "ancient palace of the Cornish Kings", built before 959.
 Cornish historian Richard Polwhele called it one of the residences of Condor of Cornwall and the "ancient earls of Cornwall", along with Launceston and Tintagel castles, and said that it was built before the Conquest.
 It was either bestowed by William the Conqueror to his half-brother Robert, Count of Mortain, or as Oman says, was established here by Robert soon after the Norman Conquest.

 By the time of Domesday in 1086, it was owned by Robert, and its lord was Reginald de Vautort.
 Polwhele said that Cadoc of Cornwall may have been restored to the earldom of Cornwall after Robert's son William rebelled in 1104, and Cadoc may have lived and died there.
 In any case, the Vautorts were still lords of Trematon in 1166, and according to the Cartae Baronum held 59 knight's fees from the Earl of Cornwall, and one fee in-chief.

 From the Conquest until 1270, the rights for the ferry from Saltash Passage on the Plymouth side of the River Tamar to Saltash also belonged to the Vautorts.
 When Roger de Vautort sold Trematon Castle and manor to Richard Earl of Cornwall, the rent was paid to the Earl's bailiff.
 In the thirteenth century, this amounted to nearly seven pounds sterling.